ashleychontos/pySYD/paper/paper.md

  - name: Maryum Sayeed
    affiliation: 1
 affiliations:
- - name: Institute for Astronomy, University of Hawai'i, 2680 Woodlawn Drive, Honolulu, HI 96822, USA
+ - name: Institute for Astronomy, University of Hawaii, 2680 Woodlawn Drive, Honolulu, HI 96822, USA
    index: 1
 date: 1 May 2021
+output: html_document
 bibliography: paper.bib
 ---

 # Summary

-Asteroseismology, the study of stellar oscillations, is a powerful tool for determining fundamental stellar properties `[@Aerts:2021]`.
+Asteroseismology, the study of stellar oscillations, is a powerful tool for determining fundamental stellar properties [@Aerts:2021].
 Specifically for stars that are similar to the Sun, turbulent near-surface convection excites sound waves that propagate within the stellar cavity.
 Different waves probe different regions of the star and therefore, provide powerful constraints on stellar interiors that would otherwise be inaccessible.
 Asteroseismology is well-established in astronomy as the gold standard for